Dreams in Native American Cultures From Antiquity to the Present

 Eastern Woodlands Native Americans

-The commercial trinket known today as a dreamcatcher is based on a sacred icon of infancy and dream interpretation among Eastern Woodlands Native Americans long before the 1900s and at least as far back as 1640 AD.
-The legends that have accompanied the looped willow twig webbed with sinew to resemble the spider's beautiful web honor Native American foundation stories of old.
+The commercial trinket known today as a dreamcatcher is based on a sacred icon of infancy and dream interpretation among Eastern Woodlands Native Americans. it was first used long before AD1900 and at least as far back as AD1640.

-Dreams and dreamcatcher-like icons have been used for healing among many Indigenous Peoples, especially for emotional trauma and upsets.
+Dreams and dreamcatchers have been used for healing among many indigenous peoples, especially for emotional trauma and upsets like nightmares.
 Today, they may serve the same purpose when dream fulfillment is pursued symbolically.
-See the rest of the story below.

 "Dreamcatchers" Before 1900